gazebosim/sdf_tutorials/composition/proposal.md

 explicit). `//pose` and `//frame` already refer to frames, so making joints to refer to frames would also simplify things.

+The implementation for this should generally stay the same, with the only change being that the frame's underlying link would be referred to, and the default `//joint/pose/@relative_to` would end up incorporting the child frame's pose.

 This allows easier swapping out of components.

 **WARNING**: This would motivate preserving frames through saving SDFormat